DESTiNYRo/cisc4900_project/README.md

     - Spent some time watching introductory videos on machine learning
     - Found some Github projects using data science and machine learning
 - [x] **Database Independent Research**
-    - Researched possible databases to us
+    - Researched possible databases to use
 - [x] **Spoke with supervisor**
     - Talked about how to look for a project to do; data science good practices; etc

 In progress...
-- Final Project Pitch
+- Role Declaration
+- Breakdown of tasks
 - Database Selection